pagoha/ThisIsTheWay/AWS/AWS-Tag-Auditor/README-AWS-TagAuditor.md

 - Very large AWS accounts may experience longer execution times
 - Some resource types might not be discoverable via the Tagging API

-## 📜 License
-This project is licensed under the MIT License

 Created with ❤️ by [pagoha]